-- Approach a body who is independent from the dispute and could not be considered bias such as using a friend or family member or perhaps a local garage who might be considered a competitor to the part you are in dispute with.
+- Approach a body who is independent from the dispute and could not be considered biased, so try not to use a friend, family member or perhaps a local garage who might be considered a competitor to the party you are in dispute with

 - Remember not all mechanics are formally qualified and so you need to ensure you choose a party that is qualified and equipped to give their professional opinion.